-23 .
+&lt;sup>23 .
 FL-PRACPROC § 33:6

 By virtue of a seizure under a garnishment order or writ, a garnishee becomes the legal custodian of wages and holds them subject to the future orders of the court.
-Similarly, once a bank account has been garnished, the bank is obligated to retain the funds of the depositor in obedience to the writ.24
+Similarly, once a bank account has been garnished, the bank is obligated to retain the funds of the depositor in obedience to the writ.

 Concerning liability to the debtor, the question might be raised as to whether the garnishee must assert the debtor's exemptions for him.
 As a general rule, the garnishee has only an obligation of fair play with respect to the debtor, including the duty to keep him appraised of any occurrence that affects the debtor's rights to an exemption.
-However, authority is divided on the issue of whether the garnishee owes a duty to the debtor to claim a known exemption so that failure to do so would deprive the garnishee of the right to plead the garnishee by the debtor.
+However, authority is divided on the issue of whether the garnishee owes a duty to the debtor to claim a known exemption so that failure to do so would deprive the garnishee of the right to plead the garnishment in payment as a defense in a subsequent action brought against the garnishee by the debtor.